Ask a doctor about a prescription for SEREVENT 25 micrograms/inhalation, pressurized inhaler suspension

 salmeterol (xinafoate)

-Read this prospect carefully before starting to use this medicine, as it contains important information for you.
+Read this package leaflet carefully before you start using this medicine, because it contains important information for you.

 Serevent belongs to a group of medicines called bronchodilators.

 Serevent is indicated for the regular long-term treatment of reversible airway obstruction caused by asthma and chronic bronchitis (COPD).
-In asthma, it will be administered in combination with a long-term anti-inflammatory therapy with inhaled or oral glucocorticoids.
+In asthma, it will be administered in combination with long-term anti-inflammatory therapy with inhaled or oral glucocorticoids.

 Do not use Serevent